-The books cover the literature of biology from 1483 to date, with especially strong collections of eighteenth and nineteenth century titles in all languages.
+The Society's collection of printed books cover the literature of biology from 1483 to date, with especially strong collections of eighteenth and nineteenth century titles in all languages.
 Special areas of interest include plant and animal classification, Darwinism and the evolutionary controversy, conchology, ornithology, early mycology, expedition reports, ecology, and wildlife conservation.
 There is a great number of annotated books by either the author or the owner of the book.